nassernajibi/WGEN-v2.0/README.md

 > If you want to save the outputs in a delimited format, this section is for you

-Finally, you can run the `create.delimited.outputs` function in the script `Programs/run.stochastic.weather.generator.R` to save outputs (both simulation and observation files) for individual gridded locations in .csv format.
+Finally, you can run the `create.delimited.outputs` function in the script `Programs/run.stochastic.weather.generator.R` to save outputs (simulation files) for individual gridded locations in .csv format.

 ### Citing